MS8080/ParkingGarageSystem/README.md

 #  Parking Garage Management System

-A C-based terminal application to manage a public parking garage with 100-vehicle capacity, open daily from 06:00 to 22:00.
+A C-based terminal application to simulate and manage a public parking garage with a 100-vehicle capacity.

 ---